 Other data sets

 How many countries are there in the world?
 The answer depends on who you ask.
 Should there only be one list of countries in the world?
 Different perspectives on the same situation are a healthy thing.
 Looking at a picture from several angles often yields greater appreciation.
 Using different definitions and criteria can help clarify a task and highlight areas needing further research.
 People group database compilers are confronted by questions such as: Is language always the primary definer of a people group?
 Should caste be considered when defining a people group?
-Should Christian Adherents be considered when setting the criterion for unreached?
+Should % Professing Christian be considered when setting the criterion for unreached?
 Should unreached be defined by exposure or response to the Gospel?
 What are acceptable sources for input and edits?
 The three global peoples lists answer these questions slightly differently and thus provide different but valuable perspectives.

 Different perspectives on the same situation are a healthy thing.
 Looking at a picture from several angles often yields greater appreciation.